-- Do not leave small children unattended in areas coyotes are known to frequent.
-Teach children that coyotes are not domestic dogs and should be observed from a distance.
+- Teach children that coyotes are not domestic dogs and should be observed from a distance.
 Tell children to tell an adult if they see a coyote.

 - If a coyote approaches you do not run.
 Maintain eye contact and make yourself appear larger.
 Try to move to an area with more activity.

 Hazing simply means scaring a coyote away from you, your yard, or your neighborhood.
 Coyotes are members of the dog family, and just as we train our dogs to adopt good behavior, we can reinforce a coyote’s natural instinct to avoid people without harming them.
 Keeping coyotes wild and wary is the key to successful coexistence.

 - Haze if a coyote approaches you in a park or neighborhood

 - Haze if you see a coyote that is comfortable walking your street or visiting yards